axil/numpy-data-types/numpy_data_types.rst

 The first array totals 164 bytes, the second one is 128 bytes for the array itself +154 bytes for the three python strs.

-If you're dealing with a raw sequence of bytes numpy has a fixed-length version of a python bytes type called `np.bytes_`:
+If you're dealing with a raw sequence of bytes NumPy has a fixed-length version of a python bytes type called `np.bytes_`:

 .. code:: python